 A lot of people don’t realise that when you install bigger tyres, and especially when you go to a more aggressive tread, you can add a substantial amount of weight.
 I went up in size (54mm bigger) to a 265/75/16, and up in tyre tread, which is an all terrain.

 However, in order to counter some of the weight, I swapped from the factory steel rims to the LSM factory aluminium rims.
 I weighed the different setups (and still have the steel rims and old tyres in the shed) and there’s only 3kg more in weight, so there’s another 15kg (5 tyres and rims).
+If you want to know more about the legalities of this, have a read of Can you exceed 50mm bigger tyres?

 I installed a Stedi 42 inch ST4K LED light bar on some aluminium brackets, attached to the roof racks.
 This weighs about 10kg.